top of page

 What will it be like to work in your lab?

-My lab will be just getting started in 2023 and I hope that graduate students and postdocs will take an active role in creating the community of the lab, as well as establishing norms and best practices.
+Our lab has just started.
+I hope that graduate students and postdocs will take an active role in creating the community of the lab, as well as establishing norms and best practices.
 My goal as a mentor is to create a community where my mentees feel supported and empowered.
-For example, something I love about science is how ideas get better by getting feedback from others, but this is only possible when there is trust in a community.
+For example, something I love about science is how ideas get better by getting feedback from others, but this is only possible when there is trust in communities and relationships.
 I see community building as key to the creativity and critical thinking that are necessary to develop as a scientist.
 I am committed to addressing injustice in science (you can read my diversity statement here).
 I also value open science (some useful links here).
 More than anything, I value growth and development.
 I don't expect mentees to come to the lab with complete knowledge about any topic.
 I'm excited to work with people who are passionate about their work.

 What should I do if I want to work with you?

-I'm not currently taking meetings with prospective graduate students.
-But, you should feel free to email me. if you are a prospective graduate student or postdoc, I'm particularly interested in the ideas and research questions that you are most excited to work on, especially new ideas that you are bringing to the table.
-I'm also interested why I would be a good fit as your mentor.
+I do not take meetings with prospective graduate students.
+But, you should feel free to email me. if you are a prospective graduate student or postdoc, I'm particularly interested in the ideas and research questions that you are most excited to work on and why I would be a good fit as a mentor.
 I'm excited to help others develop their own research program.
 I'm open to people working on new topics, not listed above, or starting on the topics listed above.
 I'm also very excited about potential collaborations with others.
-If you are a prospective lab manager I'm particularly interested in your experience with and interest in open science and data management but also plan to do research with you!

 What should I include in my application as a graduate student?